 Service truck bodies are the predominant body type of interest for customers shopping the Big 3 OEMs, followed by service utility vans and flatbed trucks.
 This is directly proportional to the popularity of cab chassis and cutaways in the prospects for this segment.

-Finally, specialized upfitted vehicles emerge as top requirements from potential buyers.
+Finally, specialized upfitted vehicles emerge as top requirements from potential buyers, including mechanic service trucks for sale, which meet diverse operational needs.

 OEMs’ Product Portfolio of Class 2b-3 Commercial Vehicles by Chassis Type